fabeto10/Fabeto10/README.md

 ### Hi there 👋

-My name is Francisco Vidal and i'm Full Stack Web Developer, here you can see a bit of some of my repositories.
+Here you can see a bit of some of my repositories.

 😁 Open to job opportunities.